 Some are really processed, and therefore have half the fibre they should have!

 Because Omega3NutraCleanse® contains minimal, raw, relatively unprocessed ingredients like ground flax seed, it works wonders for the digestive tract.
-Teeming with high-fiber ingredients that are medicinally helpful and supportive to the body, it really packs a massive punch when it comes to supplementing your digestive tract with the nutrients it needs.
+Teeming with high-fibre ingredients that are medicinally helpful and supportive to the body, it really packs a massive punch when it comes to supplementing your digestive tract with the nutrients it needs.